adobe/coral-spectrum/README.md

 Once ready, your work must be peer reviewed by a pull request.

 **Gulp tasks**
-First run `npm i` then you can use below Gulp tasks to work on CoralUI components :
+First run `npm i` then you can use below Gulp tasks to work on Coral Spectrum components :
 * `gulp build` to generate the JS/CSS files.
 * `gulp minify` to generate a minified version of the JS/CSS files.
 * `gulp tests` to run the tests.